 Any better ideas?

-These prognostications are based on a number of assumptions.
-Mainly, the coronavirus is still with us, there will be a second wave, much of the country is mishandling the first wave, and the pandemic is going to get worse before it gets better very late in the year.
+These prognostications are based on several assumptions.
+Mainly, the coronavirus is still with us; there will be a second wave, much of the country is mishandling the first wave, and the pandemic will worsen before it gets better very late in the year.
 The economic fallout from this thesis is that we’re not going to have a V-shaped recovery.
 It was in our grasp, but we bobbled it.
 This recession – all right, maybe a very mild proto-recovery – will extend through the fourth quarter.

-China appears to be first in, first out of the pandemic and is starting to grow, and online retailer JD.com (JD: $59.52) is attracting a lot of attention.
-Even so, you can’t ignore the political kerfuffle between Washington and Beijing.
-India-based outsourcer HCL Technologies (HCLTECH-IN: $12.35) appears to be thriving in a difficult environment.
+China appears to be first in, first out of the pandemic and is starting to grow, and online retailer JD.com (J.D.: $59.52) is attracting a lot of attention.
+You can’t ignore the political kerfuffle between Washington and Beijing.
+India-based outsourcer HCL Technologies (HCL TECH-IN: $12.35) appears to be thriving in a challenging environment.

-South America, meantime, is responding to the pandemic even worse than the States.
+Meanwhile, South America is responding to the pandemic even worse than the States.
 And that’s saying something.

 William Freedman, MBA, writes about finance and technology.
 He serves on the board of governors of the New York Financial Writers’ Association.

 If you are interested in more AlphaSense content, visit our Resources Center for more.
 To access company documents, including SEC Filings, Earnings Call Transcripts, and more, start your free trial of AlphaSense or log into your account.